On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

-as a search heuristic.
-Observe that the leaf with minimum heuristic value \eqref{TreeHeuristic} provides the best solution in terms of \eqref{OutputMetric}.
-So, among all children of the current node, we propose to move to the one that has the smallest heuristic value \eqref{TreeHeuristic}.
+and move to the node with the smallest metric value.
 The algorithm continues until the leaf node is reached.
-The output of the algorithm is the codeword that is obtained from the current one by swapping bits at the coordinates from the vector $\mathbf{v}$ of the leaf node.
-So, it is a greedy approach that does not guarantee that the best solution will be found.
-However, we observe that it generates quite a good codeword for the next step of the decoding algorithm.
+The output of the algorithm is the codeword that is obtained from the current one by flipping bits at the positions in the set of the leaf node.
+Observe that the leaf with minimum metric value \eqref{TreeHeuristic} provides the best solution in terms of \eqref{OutputMetric}.

-If the current codeword $\mathbf{c}$ is not the zero vector, one requires to change the sign of LLRs at coordinates $i$ such that $\mathbf{c}_i = 1$.
-Then the discussion above is valid for an arbitrary codeword $\mathbf{c}$.